ytixu/ndl-interview-fall-2016/README.md

 Variation mode:
 0 - Without answer (default)
 1 - With answer mixed with question
-2 - With answer as seperate parameter
+2 - With answer as separate parameter

 ```